Android 15 in comparison to Android 14

 Performance is:

-Battery life is roughly the same as Android 14 — maybe slightly better on Pixels due to background app control improvements.
+Battery life is about as it was on Android 14 – perhaps slightly improved on Pixels because of the improvements to background app control.

-Final Verdict: Android 15 Feels Like a Half-Step Update
+Final Verdict: Android 15 Is Like Half a Step Up

-When we started researching Android 15, we hoped for big, meaningful changes.
+When we started researching Android 15 we had big hopes for big, meaning changes.

 Instead, we got:

-It’s high time Google considered a major visual refresh.
+It’s high time Google thought of a major visual refresh.

-Material You was introduced years ago — and it hasn’t evolved much since.
+Material You was introduced years ago – and hasn’t changed much since.

 What do you think of Android 15?
 Let me know in the comments.